Group20CSE183/FinalProject/README.md

 ```

-When you make changes and want to send to your branch
+When you make changes and want to send to the project

 ```
 git add *